ercas/daymet-aggregation/README.md

 * `raster` and `sf`: Used to translate shapefiles to the Daymet spatial reference system.
-* `data.table` and `unglue`: Used in stages after the initial aggregation to do additional aggregation and joining.
+* `data.table`, `glue`, and `unglue`: Used in stages after the initial aggregation to do additional aggregation / joining / splitting.

 # Subdirectories